vectronic/website/README.md

 Configure the following Outgoing Webhooks:

-* On `New form submission` to the `subscribe` form, post to the `subscription` function passing the shared secret configured in Nelify e.g.
+* On `New form submission` to the `subscribe` form, post to the `subscription` function passing the shared secret configured in Netlify e.g.

         https://vectronic.netlify.com/.netlify/functions/subscription?VECTRONIC_FUNCTION_AUTH=<shared_secret>
-* On `New form submission` to the `pending-comments` form, post to the `comment-submitted` function passing the shared secret configured in Nelify e.g.
+* On `New form submission` to the `pending-comments` form, post to the `comment-submitted` function passing the shared secret configured in Netlify e.g.

         https://vectronic.netlify.com/.netlify/functions/comment-submitted?VECTRONIC_FUNCTION_AUTH=<shared_secret>
 * On `New form submission` to the `approved-comments` form, post to the build hook configured in Netlify.